sam4300/flutter-weather-app-task/README.md

 A simple flutter application to show the temperature, and current weather condition of current location or desired location.

+## packages and plug-ins used

+-BLOC package for state management
+-http package for api calls
+-shared preferences for local storage
+-mocktail for testing

+## features

+- show current location weather condition and temperature
+- show desired location weather condition and temperature
+- persists added location for next launch

 ## Getting Started

 you can follow given steps to run this app in your system